ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0_setting.md

 #Can you see the version of dada2?
 If so, dada2 was correctly installed!

 q()
-#This terminates R console and go back to bash terminal
+#This terminates R console, and you will go back to bash terminal
 ```